amantinband/throw/README.md

 }
 ```

 If you want to use the exception customizations in your extension.
-You can use the `ExceptionThrower` class which knowns how to create the appropriate exception based on the customizations.
+You can use the `ExceptionThrower` class which knows how to create the appropriate exception based on the customizations.
 For example:

 ```csharp
 namespace Throw